htdebeer/paru/index.md

 end
 ```

+In the filter `number_chapters_and_sections_and_figures.rb`, three
-Now two counters have to be used, one to keep track of the current
+counters have to be used.
+One to keep track of the current chapter, one
+to keep track of the current section in that chapter, and one to keep
-chapter and one to keep track of the current figure in that chapter.
-As
+track of the current figure in that chapter.
+Each time a new chapter is
-a result, each time a new chapter is started—thus each time a header of
+started—thus each time a *Header* of level one is encountered—the
-level one is encountered—the current chapter counter is incremented
+current chapter counter is incremented whereas the current section and
-whereas the current figure counter is reset to zero.
+current figure counters are reset to zero.
+When a section—rather a
+*Header* of level 2—and an *Image* are encountered, their respective
+counters are incremented as well.

 Note how easy it is to change the content of a node by using the
 `inner_markdown` property.
-This method is used twice, once in each
+This method is used thrice, once in each
 selector.

-In the second selector an operator, `+` or "follows", is used.
+In the second selector the `+` or "follows" operator is used.
+Operators
-Operators in selectors denote a relationship between the current node
+in selectors denote a relationship between the current node that is
-that is being processed—the right hand side type—and nodes that came
+being processed—the right hand side type—and nodes that came before.
+In
-before.
-In this case, the selector denotes each image that follows a
+this case, the selector denotes each *Image* that follows a *Header*.
-header.

-Paru has three different selection operators:
+You can use three different selection operators in paru:

 -   `A + B`, B follows A
 -   `A - B`, B does not follow A